lubojr/naucse.python.cz/lessons/git-en/install/index.md

 * Run Git from the Windows Command Prompt
 * Checkout Windows-style, commit Unix-style line endings

-Do not change any other options.
+Do not change any other options, they can be left as default.
+Please ensure that **Git Credential Manager Core** option is ["checked"](https://github.com/GitCredentialManager/git-credential-manager#windows), to install the extra tool by default with Git installation.

 Then set your Git editor.
 If you have a terminal window open, close it, and open a new one.